cysouw/diathesis/text/c07_reflexive.md

 b.
 Ich habe mir eine neue Sprache angeeignet.
 :::

 In this chapter, only diatheses are discussed that exclusively differ as to the addition of a reflexive pronoun.
 There are actually even more diatheses involving reflexive pronouns that will be discussed in subsequent chapters.
 In those diatheses there is more than one morphosyntactic change.
-For example, with some verbs the addition of a preverb also induces the addition of a reflexive pronouns [@next a], see e.g. [@sec:preverb-reflexive-intransitive-antiresultative].
+For example, with some verbs the addition of a preverb also induces the addition of a reflexive pronouns [@next a], see [@sec:preverb-reflexive-intransitive-antiresultative].
 There is also the famous German anticausative diatheses that combines a reflexive pronoun with a manner adverbial [@next b], see [@sec:adverbial-reflexive-transitive-anticausative].
 Also widely discussed in German grammar is the combination of a reflexive pronoun with the light verb *lassen* [@next c], see [@sec:infinitive-lassen-reflexive-anticausative].
-Less widely discussed are diatheses that combine a reflexive pronoun with light verbs like *fühlen* or *geben* [@next d], see e.g. [@sec:participles-geben-reflexive-anticausative].
+Less widely discussed are diatheses that combine a reflexive pronoun with light verbs like *geben* [@next d], see [@sec:participles-geben-reflexive-anticausative].

 ::: ex
 a.
 Der Hund ist nach Hause gelaufen. \